|

 Can a lawyer marry a felon?

 Yes, the lawyer may marry a felon.
-Although the bar application can be very complex and the background check extremely thorough, they generally ask the applicant about him or herself, and not about their personal lifestyle and partner choices.
+Although the bar application can be very complex and the background checks extremely thorough, they generally ask the applicant about him or herself, and not about their personal lifestyle and partner choices.

 Notwithstanding, from the perspective of a conflict of interest, you may also want to seek clarification by reading the Application for Admission, because this relationship has the potential to become an issue and be challenged by the Character Committee and Board, thus impacting the counsel’s ability to practice as a lawyer.